DouglasConnect/edelweiss-data-docs/walkthroughs/authentication.md

     "token_type": "Bearer"
 }
 ```

-which contains your access token and returns the lifetime of the access token in seconds
+which contains your access token and returns the lifetime of the access token in seconds.